natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 This is accomplished by opening the main contactor by the BMS via its internal relay.

 ## Low Temp BackUp Protection
+TODO: Update this section to
+* cite documentation of REC CE current capability,
+* identify the opto isolators and configuration we used.
+* capture our final design (vs "its possible to...")

 This is accomplished by disabling each charging source by the BMS via its charger enable opto-coupler.
 The REC documentation describes the charger enable as open collector and open emitter, and also as an opto-coupler.
 While this could be directly connected to a single component (e.g. MPPT), because it has to control mutliple devices, this signal should drive a relay or relays that will intern signal the component.